IHE/HIE-Whitepaper/README.md

 * [6 Security and Privacy](#6-security-and-privacy)
 * [7 Further Reading](#7-further-reading)

+**Comments on this whitepaper are invited at any time and can be submitted as either [IHE comment form](https://www.ihe.net/ITI_Public_Comments/) or [GitHub issues](https://github.com/IHE/HIE-Whitepaper/issues)** Please reference the section that your comment applies to.

 # 1 Introduction

 The [Integrating the Healthcare Enterprise (IHE)](http://www.ihe.net) standards profiling